Renormalization in Winter Model: Introduction

 \section{Introduction}

-The theory of unstables states in quantum mechanics \cite{Gamow,refbase,refbase2,hatano,chap5,scatteringth} has applications virtually in any branch of physics: statistical and condensed matter physics \cite{anderson}, atomic and molecular physics \cite{chap4}, nucler physics \cite{segre,RGtonuclei}, quantum field theory and particle physics \cite{mt}, and so on.
+The theory of unstable states in quantum mechanics \cite{Gamow,refbase,refbase2,hatano,chap5,scatteringth} has applications virtually in any branch of physics: statistical and condensed matter physics \cite{anderson}, atomic and molecular physics \cite{chap4}, nuclear physics \cite{segre,RGtonuclei}, quantum field theory and particle physics \cite{mt}, and so on.
 In this note we show that the particle states inside the cavity of the Winter model \cite{winter,flugge,chap7,chap9,mailaggr,primo} can be obtained from the states of a particle in a box by means of renormalization and mixing.
-Winter model describes the coupling of a cavity with the outside and is given, in the notation \cite{primo}, by the Hamiltonian \beq \hat{H} = -\frac{\partial^2}{\partial x^2} + \frac{1}{\pi g} \delta(x-\pi) \eeq in the half-line $0\le x < \infty$, and with vanishing boundary condition at zero: $\psi(x=0,t)=0$.
+Winter model describes the coupling of a cavity with the outside and is given, after proper rescaling \cite{primo} (see next section), by the Hamiltonian \beq \hat{H} = -\frac{\partial^2}{\partial x^2} + \frac{1}{\pi g} \delta(x-\pi) \eeq in the half-line $0\le x < \infty$, and with vanishing boundary condition at zero: $\psi(x=0,t)=0$.
 The distribution $\delta(y)$ is the Dirac $\delta$-function.
 Eq.(\ref{eqmod}) describes a model with one parameter, $g\in\RR$, the inverse of the area of the potential barrier in $x=\pi$ (up to a factor $\pi$).
 The metastable states are nothing but wave packets initially (i.e. for example at $t=0$) concentrated inside the cavity, i.e. in the interval $0<x<\pi$.
 The time evolution of metastable states is controlled by wave propagation and imperfect multiple reflections on the right cavity wall, in $x=\pi$, leading to a leakage of the wave amplitude outside it.
 For $0< g \ll 1$ (high barrier), there is weak coupling of the cavity with the outside and resonant long-lived states come into play.
 The idea is that, by means of them, we can describe the dynamics of the particles initially inside the cavity {\it as if} the outside did not exist.